lanl-aea/waves/docs/tutorial_00_scons.rst

 imports are listed in the first block and third-party imports are listed in the second block, including the `WAVES`_ package.
 Finally, the EABM version number is hardcoded into the project definition for these tutorials.

-5. Add the project's command-line build variables to the SCons project configuration from the code snippet below.
+5. Add the content below to the ``SConstruct`` file to add the project's command-line build variables to the project configuration.

 .. include:: line_number_jump_note.txt